RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 ⚠️ Keep `firebase-credentials.json` and `environment.ts` local,
 don't commit these files, keep both on `.gitignore`

-As any Firebase server, the API has adminstrative priviliges, that means the API has full permission to perform changes on the Firestore Database (and other Firebase Resources) regardless how the Firestore Security Rules is configured.
+As any Firebase server, the API has administrative privileges, that means the API has full permission to perform changes on the Firestore Database (and other Firebase Resources) regardless of how the Firestore Security Rules are configured.

-### Step 2 - To test your server locally:
+### Step 3 - To test your server locally:

 This command will start and restart your server as code changes are made, do not use on production